lorenkp/Readium/README.md

 [Details][phase-three]

 ### Phase 4: User profile, interaction of users (2 days)
 Modify Rails API to support user pages.
-Backbone view will have an avatar, info such as followers, following, and stories written.
-If not story creator, story view will have button to follow author.
-Index page will have button for bookmarking story.
+Backbone view will have an avatar, and info such as followers, followed users, and stories written.

+If not the story creator, story view will have button to follow the author.

+Index page will have button for bookmarking a story.

 [Details][phase-four]